 Types of Odes

-The first, the Pindaric ode, also known as the Greek ode, derives its name from a Greek poet who wrote songs performed by dancers and choruses of singers.
+The first, the Pindaric ode, also known as the Greek ode, derives its name from an Ancient Gree poet, Pindar, who wrote songs performed by dancers and a chorus of singers.
 They celebrated major events and moments in history.
 These songs were irregular in their length, metrical patterns, and rhyme but were consistently made up of three parts.
 The three sections: the strophe, antistrophe, and epode.
+The Ancient Greeks often accompanied their odes with music.

 The next type of ode we’re going to take a look at is the Horatian.
 It comes from the Latin tradition of the Aeolic ode and is written with the intention of crafting a calm and contemplative tone.
 These odes were meant to bring peace to the reader.
 The ode was named for the 1st-century-BC poet Horace.
 These written works are usually concerned with themes of love, joy, and the act of writing.
 These poems are short and made up of around two quatrains.